Phil Mitchell: Storylines

-1990–2003

 Phil Mitchell first arrives in Walford in February 1990 to open an automobile repair shop, known as The Arches; he is joined by his younger brother Grant (Ross Kemp).

 Two years later, Phil goes into partnership at The Queen Victoria public house with Grant and his wife Sharon Watts (Letitia Dean) – up to the point where he moves in with them.
 Phil grows close to Sharon, who turns to him for comfort during Grant's violent outbursts.
 Sharon and Phil have sex but she stays with Grant, who is unaware of their betrayal.
 Sharon and Grant's reconciliation is brief, and amidst more rowing and physical violence, Grant is arrested and imprisoned.
 In his absence, Phil and Sharon continue their affair but when Grant is released, Sharon reconciles with him, leaving Phil heartbroken.
 On the rebound, Phil enters into a marriage of convenience with Nadia Borovac (Anna Barkan) - a Romanian refugee - enabling her to stay in Britain, with Nadia departing after the wedding.

 Phil begins a relationship with a divorced Kathy Beale (Gillian Taylforth), but Nadia returns, needing Phil to prove he is her husband to prevent deportation.
 She moves in with him while she is investigated.
 Nadia seduces and sleeps with a drunken Phil.
 He regrets it, denying it to Kathy so Grant threatens to kill her to make her leave but Phil later bribes her into agreeing to a divorce.
-Kathy agrees to marry Phil in 1994, despite discovering that he torched a vehicle in a car lot – owned by Frank Butcher (Mike Reid) – to secure an insurance scam, accidentally killing a homeless boy trapped inside.
+Kathy agrees to marry Phil in 1994, despite the pair having to overcome an incident where he torched a vehicle in a car lot owned by his future stepfather Frank Butcher (Mike Reid) to secure an insurance scam; the result accidentally killed a homeless boy trapped inside.
 Intent on winning him back, Sharon kisses Phil but he ends things there.
 During Phil and Kathy's engagement party, Grant plays an audio cassette recording of Sharon admitting to the affair.
 Kathy is incensed, and Grant beats Phil so badly that he has to go to hospital, due to a blood clot on his brain.
 Phil undergoes surgery, which stirs remorse in Grant.
 He pressures Phil into blaming Sharon for their affair and Grant forces her to leave Walford.
 Phil and Grant make peace but things between them are not the same.

 Kathy and Phil eventually sort out their differences, up to the point where they get married and Kathy later gives birth to their son – Ben (Matthew Silver).
 As time goes on, however, Phil becomes depressed and turns to alcohol – which causes him to develop an addiction.
 This makes him bitter and neglectful towards Kathy and Ben, so Kathy takes Ben and moves out.